monsterkodi/noon/README.md

 #### disadvantages

-* some limitations on keys and values
+* some limitations
-     * keys can't contain the pipe symbol: |
+     * keys can't start with the pipe symbol: |
+     * escaped keys can't contain the pipe symbol
      * empty objects are currently not expressible

 #### example files